- Our Program

 Second Nature addresses underlying symptoms and chronic behaviors associated with mood disorders such as withdrawal from others, avoidance of positive activities and expectations, difficulty going to school, social and general anxiety, sleeping too much or too little, mood swings, suicidal ideation, and other troubled youth issues that do not resolve within a few weeks or months in the home environment.
 The wilderness therapy programs provide effective treatment for depression and anxiety, with normal sleep hours, daily exercise, and healthy food.
 The clinical treatment provides individual work on underlying issues, assertive communication, and frequent expression of feelings.
 Most students with depression and anxiety respond within two or three weeks; depressive symptoms lift and students begin to smile and laugh and regain the light in their eyes they had when they were young.
 When necessary, if a student does not respond to this programming within 2 or 3 weeks, Second Nature facilitates assessment and medical supervision of psychotropic medication.

-Second Nature wilderness therapy is able to assess the level of involvement students have with substances and the appropriate level of treatment needed.
-Our wilderness drug and rehab programs house clinicians who are able to determine whether substance use is a primary treatment issue or an indicating symptom of other problems.
+Second Nature is able to assess the level of involvement students have with substances and the appropriate level of treatment needed.
+Clinicians are also able to determine whether substance use is a primary treatment issue or more a symptom of other problems.
 There are specialized groups and therapists at Second Nature that have a primary focus on substance abuse, and for those students who have significant problems with drugs or alcohol abuse, the added services can make a real difference in their ability to obtain and maintain sobriety.
 The groups all have an addiction component and are oriented around the 12 step model, the clinical assignments are based on addiction, and when students leave the program they are prepared to participate in AA groups wherever they go and to continue to work an effective program.